 Update: Readers have reported to me that they were able to order this set of 6 tests for one person and then use them for 6 different people in order to fly to the US!
 Each test has a unique QR code that can be scanned and used by anyone.
+You do not need to swab deep into your nose like some PCR tests require.

 Originally posted on 5/13: